rio-codes/rosedust/README.md

 ## TO-DO

 - Define an official palette and tweak some of these themes to reflect it, particularly joplin and kitty.
 These themes have not been uploaded yet for this reason.
-- Add a screenshot/rice of this theme in use
 - Add the color config I use in i3.conf
 ### Theme the following applications, if I can figure out how:
 - vs code